NENO Logo

 duplicates:title - Show notes with non-unique titles

-has-url: - Search for notes that contain a specific url For example has-url:https://example.com
+has-url: - Search for notes that contain a specific URL.

 Search presets